mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 it may be advantageous to keep some key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.

-##### Recommendations for transfer to other settings with different requirements

-Other research (5D in particular ) suggests that different ideocultures would emerge given the different contextual settings or requirements.
-Other settings may suit the introduction of other side missions and guiding narratives based on different motivations of the participants and the settings in which the programme was being run.

-Thus, this research does not suggest the learning design is adopted wholesale, instead proposes the following division for future work

-**Keep / Start with**

-- Template of a game with a distinct and recognisable form & realistic
-- GDPs used as a germ cell for following step wise activities
-  - analysis of games
-  - quick changes to template
-  - menu of GDPs

-**Adapt as needed based on setting**

-- overarching narrative / driving motivation
-- side missions, based on emerging patterns of behaviour or needs of setting